-- I can state who wrote the Bible. - I can list the different sections of the Bible. - I can associate the Holy Scripture as the sacred Book of Faith of the Church and as the written testimony of the Truth taught by the living Word, our Lord Jesus Christ. - I can explain the process through which the Old and New Testaments were canonised. - I can identify the various times during the Holy Qurbana when Scripture is used
+- I can understand the Holy Scripture as the sacred Book of Faith of the Church and as the written testimony of the Truth taught by the living Word, our Lord Jesus Christ. - I can explain the process through which the Old and New Testaments were canonized. - I can identify when the Scripture is used during the Holy Qurbana.